SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 - `PLAYGROUND_ID`: the id that shows up in interviews when the testing account runs the tests from the server playground.
 -->

-## Summary
+## Quick Reference

 1. You write and edit `.feature` test files in your Sources folder.
 1. There's a maximum of 2 minutes per individual Step or table row.
 Longer than that and the test will error.
 That can't be customized yet.
-1. Tests are run when you commit.
+1. Tests are run in GitHub when you commit.
 1. Tests can download PDF files, but humans have to review them to see if they're right.
 1. Tests that error should create screenshots from when the error happened.
 1. Tests create report files.
 They don't have a lot right now, but they might have some clues when something unexpected happens.